pedro00dk/willow-experiment/contents/willow-tool.md

 <!--english-->

-You can also activate automatic layout, just double-click on any internal object in the list (in the list).
+You can also activate automatic layout, just double-click on any internal object in the list.
-It also works with another linked data structures, such as binary trees.
+It also works with other linked data structures, such as binary trees.

 <!--english-->